Straightening & Anti-Frizz Smoothing Keratin hairsalon treatments differences.

 Keratine is nowadays an unmissable ingredient in the cosmetic industry.

-It is present in some skin cares, shampoos, conditioners, masks or serums and nail care, and It is the primary ingredient of Brazilian straightening.
+It is present in some skin care products, shampoos, conditioners, masks, serums, and nail care products, and it is the primary ingredient of Brazilian straightening.

-If you’ve ever had problems with even a tiny bit of frizz, you’ve probably thought or been advised of trying a keratin treatment of some kind by a friend or hairstylist. (among others: “Brazilian blowout” and “Smoothing treatment.”)
+If you’ve ever had problems with even a tiny bit of frizz, you’ve probably thought or been advised to try a keratin treatment of some kind by a friend or hairstylist. (among others: “Brazilian blowout” and “Smoothing treatment.”)
 It’s been considered the “miracle” way to make hair shinier and smoother in just one visit to the salon.

-Like all chemical-laden beauty treatments, not all keratin treatments are created equal, nor are they for every hair type.
+Like all chemical-laden beauty treatments, not all keratin treatments are created equal or for every hair type.

 Many people get confused by the terminology.
 “They often refer to by different names for different treatments interchangeably, which is just incorrect”.